ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 * Go to submit.cs, navigate to CS16, W17, lab03, and create a team for you and your pair partner.
 * Decide on initial navigator and driver.
 * Driver, log on to driver's CSIL account.
 * Go to our class organization on github: [ucsb-cs16-wi17](https://github.com/orgs/ucsb-cs16-wi17/dashboard) and create a new repo following the naming conventions introduced in previous labs.
-Your repo name should be lab03_xxxx for this lab
 * Add your partner as a collaborator on the newly created git repo
 * Log on to CSIL, bring up a terminal window, and clone your repo in your ~/cs16/ directory following the instructions from previous labs

 ## Step 2: Getting the code

 Copy the code from the instructor's account on the CSIL server into your local git directory.
-If your for local git directory is lab03_jgaucho issue the following command:
+If your for local git directory is lab03_jgaucho_alily issue the following command:

-  cp /cs/faculty/dimirza/cs16-wi17/labs/lab03-startercode/* ~/cs16/lab03_jgaucho/
+  cp /cs/faculty/dimirza/cs16-wi17/labs/lab03-startercode/* ~/cs16/lab03_jgaucho_alily/

-After doing this command, if you cd into ~/cs16/lab03_jgaucho/ and use the ls command, you should see the following files:
+After executing this command, if you cd into ~/cs16/lab03_jgaucho_alily/ and use the ls command, you should see the following files:

 ```
 -bash-4.2$ ls